Wasserpuncher/Wasserpuncher.github.io/index.md

 ### Contact me:
-You can tag me on twitter or who has my Whatsapp number can of course also write to me there.
+You can tag me on twitter!
 I try to get back to you as soon as possible